percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 transforms.
 The Media Distributor simply uses the corresponding normal (single) AES-GCM transform, keyed with the appropriate HBH keys.
-See [@keyinventory] for a description of the keys used in PERC and [@packetformat] for an overview of how the packet appears on the wire.
+See [@keyinventory] for a description of the keys used in PERC and [@packetformat] for diagram of how encrypted RTP packets appear on the wire.

 RTCP can only be encrypted hop-by-hop, not end-to-end.
 This framework